StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 The tagged version of the EAXS file is meant to contain email messages that have been tagged by Name Entity Recognition (NER) tools.
 It uses a modified version of the original EAXS format.

+*For more information on individual messages with the tagged EAXS file, see the `tagged_eaxs_message_example.md` file located in the same directory as this documentation file.*

 # External Dependencies
 TOMES Tagger requires the following: